JuIioCesar/CurriculumVitae/README.md

 Julio's had the opportunity to work onsite at client’s offices with applications that impact millions of users.

 In the year 2015 Julio contributed to a world class e-commerce application that had at the time over 10 million downloads and thousands of daily active users.
-Over the year 2016 Julio started working on a Growth hacking team that has been responsible of getting millions of downloads for the client's application.
-He worked closely with the marketing team to achieve the client's growth goals; by being responsible of the tracking and the onboarding implementation on the iOS side.
+He worked on a Growth hacking team that has been responsible of getting millions of downloads for the client's application.
+He also colaborated closely with the marketing team to achieve the client's growth goals; by being responsible of the tracking and the onboarding implementation on the iOS side.

 Some of his responsibilities inside Globant were: